NOTE: This article was updated in April, 2025

 Abonos

-These are what we refer to as “class cards.”
+These are “class cards.”
 It is a popular way of pricing yoga in Madrid.
 If you buy a pack of classes (4, 5, 10, etc.), you can usually get the price per class under 10€.
-Note that if you purchase an abono and don’t use your classes in the required time, they rarely let you carry those classes over; even in such situations as a death in one’s family.
-It is shocking, but is a common practice in Spain.
+Note that if you purchase an abono and don’t use your classes in the required time, they rarely let you carry those classes over; even in emergency situations.
+This is a common practice in Spain.

 Adjustments